arixmkii/qcw/README.md

 ### 2. Key pairs created with Windows tools will lack Unix permissions and will be rejected by WSL2 tools

 To use such key pairs one would need to manually adjust their persmissions from `wsl` shell of `lima-infra` distribution.

-### 3. QEMU machines doesn't work with Git packaged tools

-Current limitation is that it is mandatory to use WSL2 tools for QEMU machines